The Certificate III in Sport and Recreation is the recognised qualification to work within the aquatic and recreation industry.

 Students will also learn skills in education and facilitation, conducting warm-up and cool-down activities, and officiating games or competitions.

 This course is only delivered as part of GOTAFE’s VET Delivered to Secondary Schools (VETDSS) program.
 Students interested in undertaking this course need to enrol through their school.

 Please note: the information on this page is relevant for 2022 enrolments.

 Studying during COVID-19 Restrictions

-This course prepares you to work in the Sport & Recreation industry.
-You may find work in a range of contexts, including:
+This course prepares graduates to work in the Sport & Recreation industry.
+Graduates may find work in a range of contexts, including:

 - Fitness Centres

 After graduating, students might like to undertake further study in the SIS50612 Diploma of Sports Development, SIS30315 Certificate III and SIS40215 IV in Fitness.

 There are no training package entry requirements for this qualification.